swissup/swissup.github.io/m1/cache/when-cache-is-automatically-refreshed.md

 Automatic cache updating can be disabled at
 `System > Configuration > TM > Cache > General` options.
-In this case you will be notified about cache invalidating, when one of supported events occurs.
+In this case you will be notified about cache invalidating, when one of the supported events occurs.